router-protocol/router-chain-docs/docs/develop/asset-transfer/nitro/tools/nitro-pathfinder-api/performing-cross-chain-transaction/request-quote.md

         'amount': '10000000000000000000', // source amount
         'fromTokenChainId': "80001", // Mumbai
         'toTokenChainId': "43113", // Fuji
-        'widgetId': 0, // get your unique wdiget id by contacting us on Telegram }
+        'partnerId': 0, // (Optional) - For any partnership, get your unique partner id by contacting us on Telegram or emailing us at contact@routerprotocol.com
+    }

     const quoteData = await getQuote(params);